grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

 Live tailing relies on two Websocket connections: one between the browser and Grafana server, and another between the Grafana server and Loki server.

-To get started select the **Live** button in the top right corner of the Explore view.
+To start tailing logs click the **Live** button in the top right corner of the Explore view.
 {{< figure src="/static/img/docs/v95/loki_tailing.png" class="docs-image--no-shadow" max-width="80px" >}}

 #### Proxying examples